 Pachuca, Hidalgo: During the end of the July conference, Dr. A. J. Higgins, speaking by interpretation, delivered six very timely and appreciated messages.
 Another source of much joy during the conference was the profession of faith of a married couple from Guadalajara.

-Santiago Ixcuintla, Nayarit: J. Dyck baptized seven believers on August 3, after a meeting shared by David R. Alves and M. Cain.
+Santiago Ixcuintla, Nayarit: J. Dyck baptized seven believers on August 3, after a meeting in which Marcus Cain shared.

 R D Congo